Cauchy convergence in V-normed categories: The Banach Fixed Point Theorem for normed categories

 Assuming that, at the ordinary category level, there is a colimit cocone $\gamma_f:s_f\to \Delta y$ in $\mathbb X$, we obtain a comparison morphism $\overline{f}:y\to Fy$ with $\Delta\overline{f}\cdot\gamma_f=F\gamma_f$, which is an isomorphism precisely when the (ordinary) functor $F$ preserves the colimit.
 Assuming further that $\gamma_f$ actually exhibits $y$ as a {\em normed} colimit of $s_f$, since $F$ is $\V$-normed, in the terminology of Lemma \ref{kcocone} not only $\gamma_f$ must be $\kk$-cocone, but also $F\gamma_f$, so that with property (C2b) of Corollary \ref{Condition2ab} one concludes that $\overline{f}$ must be $\kk$-morphism:

-Furthermore, if $F$ preserves $y$ as a normed colimit of $s_f$, then trivially also $\overline{f}^{-1}$ must be a $\kk$-morphism.
-This normed preservation of the colimit $y$ is particularly guaranteed if $\mathbb X$ is forward or backward symmetric, since with Facts \ref{thirdremarks}(2) and the proof of Corollary \ref{ncolimunderconditionS} we again obtain that $\overline{f}^{-1}$ is $\kk$-morphism.
+Furthermore, if $F$ preserves $y$ (with $\gamma_f$) as a normed colimit of $s_f$, then trivially also $\overline{f}^{-1}$ must be a $\kk$-morphism.
+This normed preservation of the colimit is particularly guaranteed if $\mathbb X$ is forward or backward symmetric, since with Facts \ref{thirdremarks}(2) and the proof of Proposition \ref{ncolimunderconditionS} we again obtain that $\overline{f}^{-1}$ is a $\kk$-morphism.

 In summary, we proved:

 \begin{proposition} Let $F:\mathbb X\to\mathbb X$ be a $\V$-normed functor preserving ordinary colimits of sequences, and let $f:x\to Fx$ be a morphism for which the iterated sequence $s_f$ has a normed colimit $y$ in $\mathbb X$.
 Then $y$ is a forward fixed point of $F$ in $\mathbb X$, and it is even a fixed point if $F$ preserves the colimit $y$ as a normed colimit, in particular if $\mathbb X$ is forward or backward symmetric. \end{proposition}